 Foot drop is often diagnosed during a physical examination.
 Your GP will look at the way you walk and examine your leg muscles.

-In some cases, imaging tests, such as an X-ray, ultrasound scan or a computerised tomography (CT) scan, may be required.
+In some cases, imaging tests, such as an X-ray, ultrasound scan or computerised tomography (CT) scan, may be required.

 Nerve conduction tests may be recommended to help locate where the affected nerve is damaged.

-Electromyography, where electrodes are inserted into the muscle fibres to record the muscles' electrical activity, may be carried out at the same time.
+Electromyography, where electrodes are inserted into the muscle fibres to record the muscles' electrical activity, may also be carried out at the same time.